The Best Rae Dunn Font to Make Ornaments

 7. Attach a decorative sticker if desired.

-9. Trim any excess ribbon if needed.
+9. Trim excess ribbon.

 Leave a Reply